simplytesthere/docusaurus-base/docs/User Device Support/Backing-Up Your Data - Windows.md

 1. While signed into your ASC account, download **Google Drive Desktop** and follow the prompts.
 2. Select the checkbox beside each computer folder you want backed up to the cloud.
 3. Wait for the files to upload to Google Drive.
 You may continue using your computer while the files are uploaded.
-4. To verify that your files have been backed up, go to your ASC **Google Drive** and then click **Computers** on the left side of the screen.
+4. To verify that your files have been backed up, go to your ASC **Google Drive**  then click **Computers** on the left side of the screen.
 5. You should see a folder entitled your computer name, and, within it, all of the files you've backed up.

 ### Step 3: Restore Your Files